There isn’t an official list of Google ranking factors.

 Google pays attention to user engagement and so should you.

-Social Signals Ranking Factors
+Social Signal Ranking Factors

 A list of social media related factors that can affect your rankings positively or negatively.
 Pay attention to these factors and you’ll see a boost in your rankings.